Loading component...

 more detail-oriented tasks you’ll have to complete is a rental application.

-Landlords and property management companies use rental applications to
+Property managers and property management companies use rental applications to

 make sure you’re a suitable tenant.
 These applications tend to have a lot of